Skip to main content

 See here for instructions on how to set up a full node.

-The RaptorCast protocol is a new method of one-to-many block propagation that uses an erasure-coded two-level broadcast tree to propagate large blocks from a message originator to many listeners.
+The RaptorCast protocol is a novel method of one-to-many block propagation that uses an erasure-coded two-level broadcast tree to propagate large blocks from a message originator to many listeners.
+There are two usages of RaptorCast in the Monad network: primary and secondary:

 Secondary RaptorCast allows the network to support a huge set of full nodes.
-In the recommended configuration, each validator has a secondary RaptorCast group of size 150, so if the network has 200 nodes, there is capacity for 30,000 full nodes.
-After accounting for a redundancy factor of 3 (full nodes may register for multiple secondary RaptorCast groups), there is still capacity for 10,000 full nodes.
+In the recommended configuration, each validator has a secondary RaptorCast group of size 150.
+Given a network of 200 active set validators, even after accounting for a redundancy factor of 2 (full nodes may register for multiple secondary RaptorCast groups), there is still capacity for 150 * 200 / 2 = 15,000 full nodes.
+The rest of this page documents the behavior of secondary RaptorCast, as well as how full node operators should configure it.
+Validators may find the configuration helpful as well, since validators usually start as full nodes.

 How full nodes register for secondary RaptorCast

 1. Full nodes start by peering with some of the validators.
-They do this by peering with the bootstrap peers specified in node.toml, then asking them for their peers, and repeating until they have the name records of the full validator set.
+They do this by peering with the bootstrap peers (aka other full nodes) specified in node.toml (see later in this document for more details), then asking them for their peers, and repeating until they have the name records of the full validator set.

-2. On a recurring basis, each validator (provided that it has enable_publisher = true in node.toml) sends invites to the full nodes in its routing table up to max_group_size, inviting the full nodes to join that validator's secondary RaptorCast group.
+2. If a validator has enable_publisher = true in its node.toml, it will routinely send invites to the full nodes in its routing table (up to max_group_size).
+These invites will request the full node to join the validator’s secondary RaptorCast group.

 4. The validator will collect these accept/reject responses and confirm a group.

-5. The group will lasts for round_span specified in the validator's node.toml (default: 240 rounds).
-When one of these intervals is close to finishing, the validator starts sending invites for its next secondary RaptorCast group.
+5. The group will last for round_span specified in the validator’s node.toml (default: 240 rounds).
+As the group’s age approaches round_span, the validator will start sending invites for its next secondary RaptorCast group.

 [fullnode_raptorcast]